therandomsecurityguy/alphacast/README.md

 # Alphacast

-Alphacast is a a Hugo theme for sites that are podcasts.
+Alphacast is a clean, Hugo theme for sites that hosts podcasts.
 It is heavily influenced by [ado-hugo](//github.com/arresteddevops/ado-hugo) by [Matt Stratton](//github.com/mattstratton) and rebuilt to support modules.